Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

+The perturbative expansion of $G$ with Eq. \eqref{Gtauexpanded} yields powers of $V_{ep}^{(1)}$ and $V_{ep}^{(2)}$, where $V_{ep}^{(1)}$ appears an even number of times in each term.
+The Migdal theorem states that this expansion can be truncated to the lowest power of $1/M$.
+Since $V_{ep}^{(1)}$ is proportional to $1/\sqrt{M}$ and $V_{ep}^{(2)}$ is proportional to $1/M$, two terms remain in the self-energy after truncation: the Fan-Migdal (FM) term and the Debye-Waller (DW) term, written as

+The FM term is dynamic (i.e. complex and frequency-dependent) and stems from the first-order electron-phonon coupling potential.
+Its analytic expression is

+where $N_B(\omega)$ is the Bose-Einstein distribution, and $f(\omega)$ is the Fermi-Dirac distribution, both of which depend implicitly on temperature.
+The self-energy is evaluated on the real frequency axis with the analytic continuation $i\omega_n\rightarrow \omega + i\eta$ where $\eta$ is an infinitesimal real number that is taken positive for the retarded Green's function ( for unoccupied states or electrons ) and negative for the advanced Green's function ( for occupied states or holes ).

+The Debye-Waller term is static (real and frequency-independent), and it stems from the second-order electron-phonon coupling potential.
+It writes

-The electron-phonon interaction allows for the mixing of electronic states through the off-diagonal components of the self-energy ($i\neq i'$).
-This mixing however is only possible among states with the same crystal momentum ($\vk_i=\vk_{i'}$).
+The self-energy allows for the mixing of electronic states through the off-diagonal components of the self-energy ($i\neq i'$).
+This mixing is only possible among states with the same crystal momentum ($\vk_i=\vk_{i'}$).
 If the bands are well-separated in energy, one may use only the diagonal elements of the self-energy to obtain the renormalization of the bands as

 and in general, $\Delta \eig_i(0) \neq 0$.
-Correspondingly, the inverse lifetime asssociated with the lineshape broadening of the state is
+Correspondingly, the inverse lifetime of the electronic state is

-In practice, the temperature renormalization and lifetime is often computed in the on-the-mass-shell limit, that is, by evaluating the self-energy at the bare energies~\cite{Cannuccia2012}.
-Another approach is to linearize Eq.~\eqref{TempRenormalization} by adding a renormalization factor $Z$ to the self-energy evaluated at the bare energies~\cite{antonius_dynamical_2015}.
+In Eq.~\eqref{TempRenormalization} and~\eqref{Lifetime}, the temperature renormalization and lifetime is computed in the on-the-mass-shell limit, that is, by evaluating the self-energy at the bare energy, rather than the renormalized energy.
+This is the preferred approach for phonon perturbations, as it gives results in good agreement with a self-consistent calculation of the self-energy~\cite{brown-altvater_band_2020}.